olaulau/backup-ui/README.md

 # description
-display borg backups repos informations so that you can easilly check your backups are running fine.
+display borg backups (borg & duplicati) informations so that you can easilly check your backups are running fine.

 <a href="doc/repositories.png"><img src="doc/repositories.png" width="600" title="repositories"></a> &nbsp;
 <a href="doc/archives.png"><img src="doc/archives.png" width="600" title="archives"></a>
 <br/>

 ## features
+- borg
 	- view repos infos from multiple servers
 	- list repos and their details
 	- list archives and their details
 	- access raw archive informations
+- (coming soon) duplicati
+	- repo disk usage size
+	- list archives (date)

 <br/>
 <br/>

 # install
 ## requirements
+- git
 - borg (recent versions), on both client and server
 - (recommended) borgmatic on the client, if you use borg client script
+- duplicati-cli on the server
-- webserver (recomended Apache >= 2.4)
+- webserver (recommended Apache >= 2.4)
-- PHP (>= 7.4)
+- PHP (>= 7.4), composer
+- npm

 ## compatibility
 - Linux : tested on debian 12+
-- Synology : tested on an old DS216j with DSM 7.1.1-42962 Update 5
+- Synology : tested on an old DS216j with DSM 7.1.1-42962 Update 5 (borg part)
-	- you can find python & borg packages in community repo
+	- you can find python, borg, node.js packages in community repo
+	- download composer.phar from their website (use ```php8.0 composer.phar install```)
 	- you may have to go ssh root to handle repo permissions correctly